© Alison Shayler

 The Mer de Glace

-The Mer de Glace is undoubtedly one of the most popular visitor attractions in the Chamonix Valley, and rightly so.
-It is one of the largest glaciers in the valley.
-You can access it via the Montenvers train and visit the ice cave once you're there.
+The Mer de Glace is undoubtedly one of the most popular visitor attractions, and rightly so.
+It's one of the largest glaciers in the valley and you can access it via the Montenvers train and pay a visit to the ice cave once you're there.
 Other points of interest at Montenvers are the Crystal Gallery, the Museum of Alpine Fauna and the famous Hotel du Montenvers.
-Built in 1880, the hotel is an integral part of Chamonix’ history.
-Leading on from there are a number of beautiful walks and hikes: the Forbes Signal is great for truly spectacular views of the Mer de Glace (approx. 1hr up and 30 mins back down with 300m total ascent), the Grand Balcon Nord leads from Montenvers across to the Plan d’Aiguille (approx. 2h30 – 3hrs) or the descent back to Chamonix through larch and pine forests via the original Mule Trail (approx. 1h45).
+Built in 1880, the hotel is an integral part of Chamonix’s history.
+Leading on from there are a number of beautiful walks and hikes: the Forbes Signal is great for truly spectacular views of the Mer de Glace (approx. 1h up and 30min back down with 300m total ascent), the Grand Balcon Nord leads from Montenvers across to the Plan d’Aiguille (approx. 2h30 – 3h) or the descent back to Chamonix through larch and pine forests via the original Mule Trail (approx. 1h45).

 Mini train